dlamo/join-my-trip-frontend/README.md

 ### As route planner:
 - As a planner I want to define either a place or a route
 - As a planner I want to define the conditions of the trip
-- As a planner I want to
+- As a planner I want to define my main interests
 ### As client:
 - As a client I want to contact with a host or planner
 - As a client I want to mark an announcement as favorite